B-Alica/richdem/README.md

 ### From source

-After installing the *richdem* library (as described above), you can build *richdem* as a Python package.
-To do this, you will of course need Python (3.7+), which you can install with *conda*,
+You can build *richdem* as a Python package (without the need to compile the C++ library).

+To do this, you will of course need Python (3.10+), which you can install with *conda*,

     $ conda install python

+You will also need poetry (1.1.0+) which can also be installed [using conda](https://anaconda.org/conda-forge/poetry).

 You can now build the *richdem* Python package,

     $ cd wrappers/pyrichdem
-    $ pip install pybind11
-    $ python3 setup.py install --user
+    $ poetry install
+    $ poetry build

+You will then acquire a built os-dependent wheel and tar.gz files stored in `/wrappers/pyrichdem/dist`.

+You can then use the wheel file to install the package wherever you want using classical pip commands.

 ### From conda